Rahim-444/Algerian_car_price_predictor/README.md

-# Car Price Prediction Project
+# 🚗 Car Price Prediction Project

 ## Overview

 This project aims to predict the prices of cars using machine learning (ML) and deep learning (DL) techniques.
-The project utilizes a dataset containing features of various cars such as make, model, year, mileage, and other relevant attributes.
-We have implemented both traditional ML models and DL models to predict car prices
+The project utilizes a comprehensive dataset containing features of various cars such as make, model, year, mileage, and other relevant attributes.
+We have implemented both traditional ML models and DL models to predict car prices accurately.

-## Features
+## ✨ Features

 - **Machine Learning Models**:
   - Implemented various ML algorithms including linear regression, random forest, and gradient boosting.
   - Utilized techniques like feature engineering, feature scaling, and hyperparameter tuning to improve model performance.

 - **Deep Learning Models**:
   - Developed neural network architectures using libraries like TensorFlow and Keras.
   - Explored different architectures including feedforward neural networks, convolutional neural networks (CNNs), and recurrent neural networks (RNNs).
   - Employed techniques like dropout regularization and batch normalization to prevent overfitting.